scikit-build/scikit-build-core/README.md

 # A table of defines to pass to CMake when configuring the project.
 Additive.
 cmake.define = {}

-# Verbose printout when building.
+# DEPRECATED in 0.10, use build.verbose instead.
-cmake.verbose = false
+cmake.verbose = ""

 # The build type to use when building the project.
 Valid options are: "Debug",
 # "Release", "RelWithDebInfo", "MinSizeRel", "", etc.